Geometric-disentangelment Unlearning: Introduction

 \section{Introduction}

-Large language models learn broad knowledge from massive corpora~\citep{touvron2023llama,grattafiori2024llama, wolf-etal-2020-transformers}, but this strength also creates deployment risk: models can internalize private or harmful content that later must be removed~\citep{carlini2021extracting, zhang2025atomic, li2024wmdp, zhang2024knowledge, zhang-etal-2025-law}.
-Machine unlearning aims to modify a trained model so that the influence of a forget set is erased while performance on the remaining retain data is preserved~\citep{cao2015towards,bourtoule2021machine,ginart2019making,graves2021amnesiac}.
-In practice, however, updates that improve forgetting often degrade behavior on retained content, revealing a persistent tradeoff between effective forgetting and retaining fidelity~\citep{openunlearning,Maini2025LLMUnlearningSurvey,chen2023unlearn,yao2024machine}.
-Existing approaches attempt to mitigate this tradeoff by incorporating empirical controls during fine-tuning~\citep{dong-etal-2025-undial,yu2023mega,ji2024reversing} or by adjusting training preferences to balance the emphasis on forgetting and retaining data~\citep{li2024npo,rafailov2023direct}.
-While helpful in some cases, these strategies are often offline training-required~\citep{bourtoule2021machine,ginart2019making,sendera2025semu}, computationally heavy~\citep{zhang2023review,bourtoule2021shredder}, or they rely on heuristic assumptions~\citep{liu2024large} about why side effects arise, for example, attributing them to entanglement measured by embedding similarity~\citep{long2024conflictdisentangle,microedit2024,liu2024eco,xu2024surveyconflict}, without a formal, testable specification.
+Large language models (LLMs) learn broad knowledge from massive corpora~\citep{touvron2023llama,grattafiori2024llama, wolf-etal-2020-transformers}, but this strength also creates deployment risk: models can internalize private or harmful content that later must be removed~\citep{carlini2021extracting,zhang2025atomic,li2024wmdp, zhang2024knowledge, zhang-etal-2025-law}.
+Machine unlearning aims to modify a trained model so that the influence of a forget set is erased while performance on the retain set needs to be preserved~\citep{cao2015towards,bourtoule2021machine,ginart2019making,graves2021amnesiac}.
+In practice, however, updates that improve forgetting often degrade behavior on retaining data, revealing a persistent tradeoff between effective forgetting and retaining knowledge fidelity~\citep{openunlearning,le2025survey,chen-yang-2023-unlearn, yao2024machine}.

+Some LLM unlearning methods attempt to mitigate the trade-off based on heuristic assumptions~\citep{liu2024large} about why side effects arise, for example, attributing them to entanglement measured by embedding similarity~\citep{microedit2024}, or relying on post-training heuristics to reduce harm to retained knowledge without a formal, testable specification~\citep{dong-etal-2025-undial,ji2024reversing, NPO_zhang2024negative}.
+Consequently, existing LLM unlearning approaches tend to lack theoretical guarantees for controlling the retain-forget trade-off, which could leave models either insufficiently scrubbed of harmful content or overly degraded on retained knowledge, increasing deployment risk.

+To address this, some machine unlearning methods study the forget-retain trade-off through theoretical analysis.
+However, they often perform offline calibration of the overlap representation between forgetting and retaining data, such as label-space constructions of forget and retain features.
+These designs neither apply to LLMs nor capture update-time collateral damage to retained knowledge~\citep{bourtoule2021machine,ginart2019making,sendera2025semu, zhang2023review,bourtoule2021machine}.
+As a result, their applicability to reducing the forget-retain trade-off in LLM unlearning is limited, where principled, update-time calibration with theoretical guarantees remains an open challenge.